You want smart political talk without the meltdowns?

 If it's not safe to drink, is the air safe enough to breathe?

-They we can get water for them to drink.
+We can get water for them to drink.

-We can we can find alternatives.
+We can find alternatives.

 You can't find an alternative for the air that you breathe.

-And that's why you have to stay out of the area at ten mile radius, I would suggest, until independent, not working for the railroad, not working for the EPA.
+And that's why you have to stay out of the area a 10-mile radius, I would suggest, until independent, not working for the railroad, not working for the EPA, come in and assure us.

 And until then, do what you can.

-Call your friends, call your neighbors, and say, Can I stay with you until this is clear?
+Call your friends, call your neighbors, and say, can I stay with you until this is clear?

 You and I are on the same page here.

-I'm just saying it doesn't matter whether you're a Democrat or a Republican, this air was No, what matters is that the people in power now happen to be Democrat, and I'm demanding that they do the very things you're saying.
+No, what matters is that the people in power now happen to be Democrat, and I'm demanding that they do the very things you're saying.

 Absolutely.